amidaware/trmm-docs/docs/3rdparty_anydesk.md

 ### Create Anydesk Collector

-This populates the Custom field with the Anydesk ID
+This populates the Custom field with the Anydesk ID.

 Navigate to an agent with AnyDesk running (or apply using **Settings > Automation Manager**).</br>
 Go to Tasks.</br>
-Add Task</br>
+Add Task:</br>
 **Select Script** = `AnyDesk - Get AnyNetID for client` (this is a builtin script from script library)</br>
 **Descriptive name of task** = `Collects the AnyNetID for AnyDesk.`</br>
 **Collector Task** = `CHECKED`</br>